- IB

 Ecosystem services or intangible natural capital are nature’s "free services" that support life and human well-being.

-The El Niño Southern Oscillation (ENSO) cycle is a natural climate phenomenon characterized by fluctuations in wind patterns and sea surface temperatures (SSTs) in the tropical Pacific Ocean.
+The El Niño Southern Oscillation (ENSO) is a natural climatic phenomenon involving periodic fluctuations in sea surface temperatures and atmospheric pressure across the tropical Pacific Ocean.

 Emergent properties